novafacing/cgc-challenges/challenges/Differ/README.md

 ## Challenges

 This service is focused on testing code coverage of input based attacks.
 The easter egg is slightly contrived, but the hope is that by forcing a file of at least 961 lines, and an input of at least 4096+ bytes on the 961 (vulnerable) line, the goal is to push how effective a competitors's genetic algorithms/code coverage analysis/input generation algorithms/etc characteristics are.

+### Read Notes

+* Read and checks in cgc_open_sfile hash function in cgc_get_lhash, might be interesting for patching, because it creates a hash from user input and returns it straight up.
+* Lots of other processing in differ.c but it is almost all business logic